Jeansen/cdmn/README.md

 # Please note
 This extension is with relevance to its current stage [bleeding edge alpha](https://de.wikipedia.org/wiki/Release_early,_release_often).
 If you followed the installation instructions above it should run on any Debian based distribution, though.

-# Known Issues (To be fixed soon!)
-- The network gauges may not work, if there are NICs like docker0 (and maybe others)

 # What am I working on currently?
 Most of the configurations in use are in code.
 Currently I am in the process to make things work via .Xresources